What to Pack for a Royal Caribbean Cruise: The Ultimate Guide

 T-Shirts (at least one for every two days of your cruise) Tank tops.
 Shorts (at least one pair for every two days of your cruise) Long pants (at least one pair for nights on the ship) Long-sleeve shirt (at least one for nights on the ship) Underwear.
 Swimsuit (At least two, so that one can dry when you wear the other)

-18. What to Pack for a Cruise with Your Kids
+18. What to Pack for a Cruise to Alaska

-19. Cruise Packing List: 56 Essentials Chosen by Experts
+19. Cruise Packing List: The Essentials Chosen by Experts

 Mix-and-match clothing.
 Pack a variety of mix-and-match items, also known as a capsule wardrobe, for your cruise.
 To do this, choose a base color - black or navy blue - for your wardrobe.
 Next ...